LongNguyen1012/My-1st-Project/README.md

 No unit of measurement.

 Notes: these time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.

-###tBodyAccmeanZactivity

-The mean of time domain body acceleration mean in Z direction per activity

-Numeric variable.
-No unit of measurement.

-Notes: these time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 The acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 ###tBodyAccstdXactivity